WDGPH/immunization-charts/README.md

 ### Data
 This project is intended to be used with data extracts from [Panorama PEAR](https://accessonehealth.ca/).

-Input files, in `xlsx` format should be organized in a subfolder `input`.
+Input files, in `xlsx` format should be organized in a subfolder `input` (out of caution, input and output folders are `.gitignore`d, and need to be recreated by the user).
 Each `xlsx` file should have a shared format.
 It's suggested that `xlsx` exports from Panorama PEAR are batched by client birth year.
 The report must at minimum include "Client ID", "Date of Birth", and a string representation of the immunization history, in a column "Received Agents".
 To create this immunization history string, a "Repeater" Data Container must be used in the Panorama PEAR report builder.
 The repeater will be formatted as:
 1. `[PresentationView].[Immunization Received].[Date Administered]`
 2. Text box with space, dash, and a space (` - `)
 3. `[PresentationView].[Immunization Received].[Immunizing Agent]`